AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 |        Standard deviation (C)        |  0.42   |  0.33   |  0.19   |  1.65   |  0.36   |  0.50   |
 |    Percent standard deviation in temperature    |  1.89   |  1.65   |  1.03   |  4.98   |  1.01   |  1.35   |

-As shown in Figure 13, bubbles formed in the fluidized bed reactor.
+As Figure 13 shows, bubbles formed in the fluidized bed.
 This demonstrated the basic feasibility of encouraging bubble growth with a fluidized bed.
-However, between Trials 1-3 and Trials 4-6, there were no consistent, visually assessable differences in bubble formation.
+However, between Trials 1-3 and Trials 4-6, there were no consistent, visible differences in bubble formation.
 Figures 12 and 13 exemplify this, and all full-length videos can be found on [this site](https://drive.google.com/drive/folders/1bybRun4xh5kzI4QvrN0ZPXhFWCMlhZhN?usp=sharing).
-While the effect of temperature on gas solubility was not the focus of the subteam's work, it was an aspect the subteam considered for designing the experimental apparatus, to simulate input of supersaturated water.
+While the effect of temperature on gas solubility was not the focus of the subteam's work, it was a concept the subteam considered leveraging to design the experimental apparatus, to simulate input of supersaturated water.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Gifs/march10_trial1.gif?raw=true" height = 300>
 </p>

-**Figure 13**: The GIF above displays a clip from the recording of Trial 1.
+**Figure 13**: The image above displays a clip from the recording of Trial 1.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Gifs/march10_trial4.gif?raw=true" height = 300>
 </p>

-**Figure 14**: The GIF above displays a clip from the recording of Trial 4.
+**Figure 14**: The image above displays a clip from the recording of Trial 4.

 Despite the approximate ten degree temperature difference between Trials 1-3 and Trials 4-6, there was no significant difference observed in the quantity or the size of bubbles generated in the fluidized bed.